mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 with legacy IPv4-only clients to use services provided by DHCPv6 DHCPv4-over-DHCPv6 (DHCP 4o6) like for instance discovering information about network Topology.
-To address this scenario, this document specifies an amendment to RFC7341 that allows DHCP 4o6 to be deployed as a Relay Agent (4o6RA) where 4o6 DHCP en- and decapsulation will be implemented even when this is not possible at the client.
+To address this scenario, this document specifies a RFC7341-based approach that allows DHCP 4o6 to be deployed as a Relay Agent (4o6RA) where 4o6 DHCP en- and decapsulation will be implemented even when this is not possible at the client.